Follow these 4 steps to make a successful emergency plan for your pet.

 - Animal first aid kit and several pairs of gloves, in case you have to tend to a sick or injured pet, or human

 - Your pet’s Medical Records.
-High-tech collars, such as those powered by PetHub, link to an online profile for your pet and store critical medical information that is easy to access.
+High-tech tags, such as those powered by PetHub, link to an online profile for your pet and store critical medical information that is easy to access.
 If you own a PetHub Digital Pet ID Tag, make sure your pet’s profile is up-to-date.
 If not, consider purchasing one.
 It is a powerful tag that can make a big difference in keeping your pet safe.

 - A written list of local and national pet safety/shelter/rescue organizations